Mechnar9000/datafiles/README.md

 ![alt text](https://raw.githubusercontent.com/Mechnar9000/datafiles/main/conservative_ukip_support.jpg)

-Please note that, by tradition, the constituency that is held by the speaker of the House of Commons is not contested by the major parties.
-It has therefore been excluded from the data.
+Please note that, by tradition, the constituency that is held by the speaker of the House of Commons (Buckingham) is not contested by the major parties in a general election.
+It has therefore been excluded from the choropleths that involve general election data.

 Finally, I show my own choropleth of regions where support for leaving the European Union exceeded 50%: